 Animal lovers and animal rights activists both discourage the practice due to the cruelty and senseless death involved in producing these amulets.

 Cross Your Fingers for Luck

-Crossing two fingers (the middle and pointing fingers) on one hand is a sign of hopefulness or desire for particular outcome.
+Crossing two fingers (the middle and pointing fingers) on one hand is a sign of hopefulness or desire for a particular outcome.
 Sometimes, when someone tells a lie, they will cross their fingers usually behind their back.
 This somehow absolves them from the consequences or makes the light not count.

 We can thank merry old England for this particular practice which dates back to the 16th century.
 When a suspected witch crossed your path, you could make a cross shortcut by crossing your index and second finger or the index fingers on both hands to protect you and ward off evil.

-Two Reasons to not open Your Umbrella Indoors
+Two Reasons To Not Open Your Umbrella Indoors

 The other uses the theory that the umbrella is a protector against the storms of life, so if you were to open one in your home the household guardian spirits might think you've felt their protection was insufficient, and they believe in leaving your house unprotected.

 However, the superstition is probably coincidental and someone just accidentally left their umbrella open in the hallway after coming out of the rain.
 There are some other bad luck umbrella superstitions; never give an umbrella as a gift.
 Never pick up an umbrella you dropped, but ask someone else to do it for you.

 Never place your umbrella on a table or bed and if a single woman drops her umbrella she'll never marry.
 I'll bet those single women, hung on to their umbrellas tightly.